-- Max (and Peg) defending Goofy from Mrs. Pennypacker in "Date with Destiny", and then her taking back her judgment when Goofy rushes over to comfort Max after his nightmare.
+Max (and Peg) defending Goofy from Ms. Pennypacker in "Date with Destiny", Goofy rushing over to comfort Max after his nightmare, and Ms. Pennypacker taking back her judgment when she sees Goofy preparing Max for his second night with the Petes.

 Goofy and Max winning the best father and son pair in the class in "Meanwhile, Back at the Ramp" because they'd do anything for each other.